pawel-wlodarski/ksef-php-client/README.md

 > **This package is not production ready yet!**

-PHP API client that allows you to interact with the [API Krajowego Systemu e-Faktur](https://www.gov.pl/web/kas/api-krajowego-system-e-faktur)
+PHP API client that allows you to interact with the [Krajowy System e-Faktur KSEF API](https://ksef.podatki.gov.pl)

 Main features: